AviatrixSystems/Docs/HowTos/periodic_ping.rst

 ===============================     =================================================================
   **Option**                        **Description**
 ===============================     =================================================================
-Interveral    	 					          The interveral the ping is sent in seconds IP Address              			      The destination IP of a device on the remote end of the tunnel
+Interval    	 					          The interval the ping is sent in seconds IP Address              			      The destination IP of a device on the remote end of the tunnel
 ===============================     =================================================================

 Set the desired values (ie, Interval 3 & IP Address 10.200.1.8) and then click "Enable."
 The Gateway will now ping the remote device in intervals of seconds.
-The ping will orginate from the Gateway's local IP.
+The ping will originate from the Gateway's local IP.

 Additional Notes
 --------------